-It can be quite difficult and also expensive staying in touch whilst you are traveling in Africa.
+It can be quite difficult and also expensive to stay in touch whilst you are travelling in Africa.
 Please let your family know that this will be the case, particularly if you are usually in touch on a regular basis.
-In an emergency if your family needs to get in touch they should contact the London office and we will do all we can to assist.
+If your family needs to get in touch in an emergency, they should contact the Absolute office and we will do all we can to assist.

-E-mail - you will be able to access email in Arusha and Zanzibar.
+E-mail - you will be able to access e-mail in Nairobi, Kampala, Arusha, Zanzibar, Lusaka, Victoria Falls, Swakopmund and Cape Town.
 Please note internet speed is quite often very slow so be warned!

-Post - Letters from the U.K. to Africa take approximately 10 - 14 days and from Australia or New Zealand to Africa approximately 2-3 weeks.
-Please be aware that articles regularly going missing in the post.
+Post - Letters from the U.K. to Africa take approximately 10 - 14 days and from Australia or New Zealand to Africa approximately 2 - 3 weeks.
+Please be aware that articles regularly go missing in the post.

-If you did need to have something sent to you while traveling please contact the office as to the best destination and address to use
+If you do need to have something sent to you while travelling, please contact the office as to the best destination and address to use.

 Please do not have anything of value posted to Africa en route, including credit cards or prescription drugs.
 We would also advise against having birthday and Christmas parcels posted.
-In an emergency if something needs to be got out to you, the London office should be contacted for further advice.
+In an emergency, if something needs to be got to you, the Absolute Office should be contacted for further advice.